Why horses?

 Sparky

 Sparky is a Shetland pony who is true TROT veteran!
-Sparky is a perfect gentleman; he even knows how to open the gates for his friends.
-He works in our Therapeutic Riding program and Equine Assisted Learning programs and is a great teacher for any student.
+Sparky is the oldest member of our herd and a perfect gentleman; he even knows how to open the gates for his friends.
+Sparky is retired from under-saddle sessions but has shown great talent in our Equine Assisted Counseling and Equine Assisted Learning programs.
+He can ease others around him as he shows them the ropes while being patient and understanding.

 Horse Headshots captured by Anouschka Rokebrand www.anouschkarokebrand.com